Den-is-me/create_hadoop_cluster/README.md

-# Simple Hadoop MapReduce jobs
+# Hadoop MapReduce jobs
-*This repository is designed to store typical MapReduce jobs.*
+*This repository is designed to store simple MapReduce jobs.*

 For testing, I use single machine with Oracle VM Virtual Box, Ubuntu, RAM 4096 mb, 3 CPUs and [the text file of the novel "War and Peace"](/War_and_Peace.txt).
 Hadoop version 3.3.4
 ___